PacioIgnacio/Non-Polar-Solvation/README.md

 impliciti solvent models: the standard model based on the molecular surface of the solute (SASA), and a new methodology which has a closer physical meaning modeling the solute as an uncharged capacitor.

 ### Notes: ###

 - **GROMOS** is an acronym of the **GROningen MOlecular Simulation** computer program.
 It’s a software package used for computer simulations of molecular systems like proteins, inorganic and organic chemical compounds, DNA, etc, writen in **C++**, available in this [link](http://www.gromos.net/).
-- All the motivation, theorical background, and methods are carefully explained the project report that you can find [here](https://github.com/PacioIgnacio/Non-Polar-Solvation/tree/master/Info).
+- All the motivation, theorical background, and methods are carefully explained in the project report.
+You can find the LaTeX file [here](https://github.com/PacioIgnacio/Non-Polar-Solvation/tree/master/Info).

 ## Workflow ##